 Distant source tsunamis are created more than three hours' travel time from the Canterbury coast.

-For the Canterbury coast between the Waitaki River mouth and the Hurunui coast the biggest tsunami threat is a distant-source tsunami generated off the coast of South America, and possibly Central America.
-The four largest recorded tsunamis to hit Canterbury, in 1868, 1877, 1960 and 2010, were all distant-source tsunamis from South America.
-Investigations into pre-historic tsunami sediments in Canterbury also suggest South and Central America as the most likely source of tsunamis.
+For the Canterbury coast between the Hurunui coast and the Waitaki River mouth the biggest tsunami threat is a distant source tsunami generated off the coast of South America, and possibly Central America.
+The four largest recorded tsunamis to hit Canterbury, in 1868, 1877, 1960 and 2010, were all distant source tsunamis from South America.
+Investigations into pre-historic tsunami sediments in Canterbury also suggest South and Central America as the most likely source of large tsunamis.
 We have 12-15 hours' warning of tsunamis from South America.

 Tsunami waves travel across the open ocean very quickly - up to 900 km/h.
 The waves are very long and involve the whole depth of the water, not just the surface of the water like normal waves or swell.
 When they get to shallower water the waves slow down and bunch up - they get slower, shorter and higher.
 When they arrive at the shore, they may not be very high, but they still have all that energy behind them, and can move a long way inland, or create strong currents in the water.

 When coming from a distant source, like South America, a tsunami will generally arrive in Canterbury as a series of surges.
 Often it will look like the tide is coming in and going out many times over a short period of time.

 Banks Peninsula is particularly vulnerable to distant source tsunamis because the Chatham Rise tends to focus tsunami waves towards it and the elongated bays and harbours channel and amplify tsunami waves.

 Our 2010 Chilean tsunami page holds more information on what happened along the Canterbury coast during this distant source event.